joyrexus/regula/examples/loan-application/README.md

 // If we try to evaluate the ruleset again, it will throw an error, as the evaluation instance has been deactivated.

-// Should return "Approved" since the evaluation instance has been deactivated and the last result was
+// Should return "Approved" since the evaluation instance has been deactivated and the last
+// result was "Approved".

 // Reactivate the evaluation instance.

 // Now we can evaluate the ruleset again.